-A message from children in care and care leavers
+A message from care leavers

 Stability is really important and helps us build positive life-long relationships.
 Many of us leaving care do not have family to guide us into adulthood and we can often feel lonely.
 Helping us build positive friendships and relationships throughout our care experience is so important.